AntoineDao/ladybug-tools-swagger/swagger 2/Clients/csharp/README.md

         public void main()
         {

-            var apiInstance = new AnnualApi();
+            var apiInstance = new AnalysisGridApi();
-            var recipe = new AnnualGridBasedSchema(); // AnnualGridBasedSchema | A annual JSON filer with a uuid key.
+            var gridName = gridName_example;  // string | The name of the grid (optional)
+            var minPoints = 56;  // int? | The minimum amount of points the analysis grid has (optional) var maxPoints = 56;  // int? | The maximum amount of points the analysis grid has (optional)

             try
             {
-                // Create a new annual file
-                InlineResponse204 result = apiInstance.RecipeAnnualGridbasedPost(recipe);
+                // Get a list of analysis_grid objects InlineResponse200 result = apiInstance.AnalysisGridGet(gridName, minPoints, maxPoints);
                 Debug.WriteLine(result);
             }
             catch (Exception e)
             {
-                Debug.Print("Exception when calling AnnualApi.RecipeAnnualGridbasedPost: " + e.Message );
+                Debug.Print("Exception when calling AnalysisGridApi.AnalysisGridGet: " + e.Message );
             }

         }